-Iowa’s State Board of Accountancy requires all CPAs to have a minimum of a bachelor’s degree and at least 150 semester hours of college credit.
+Iowa’s State Board of Accountancy requires every certified public accountant to have a minimum of a Bachelor of Science and at least 150 credit hours of college credit as a student to learn everything they can about the industry before becoming a CPA.
 It is crucial that your degree or accounting program has the proper accreditation.
-United States schools must have accreditation from the American Assembly of Collegiate Schools of Business.
+United States schools must have accreditation from the American Assembly of Collegiate Schools of Business or the Higher Learning Commission.
 If your degree came from a foreign school, it requires validation from the National State Boards of Accountancy (NASBA) International Evaluation Services or the Foreign Academic Credential Services, Inc. (FACS).
-Either of these bodies determines whether you can sit for the Uniform CPA Exam.
+Certification from either of these will determine whether you can sit for the CPA certification Exam.

-Students have several options when it comes to the required 150 semester hours of college credit.
-The first is obtaining a graduate degree in accounting from an accredited program.
-The second option allows students who have earned a graduate business degree from an accredited program that includes at least 24 semester hours in accounting including the following subjects:
+CPA candidates have several options when it comes to the required 150 credit hours of college credit.
+The first is obtaining a full graduate degree in accounting from an accredited program.
+The second option allows CPA candidates who have earned a graduate business degree from an accredited program that includes at least 24 credit hours in accounting to sign up in order to take the CPA exam.
+This degree must include the following individual subjects:

 - Financial accounting